 It is a porridge-like alternation of Maize, Buckwheat, Barley, or Millet.
-Vegetable can be spinach and fresh greens, fermented and dried greens, white radish, potatoes, green beans, cauliflower, cabbage, pumpkin, etc. Yogurt and curried chicken or fish are served as side dishes with few varieties of pickle.
+The vegetable can be spinach and fresh greens, fermented and dried greens, white radish, potatoes, green beans, cauliflower, cabbage, pumpkin, etc. Yogurt and curried chicken or fish are served as side dishes with few varieties of a pickle.
 However, in some places, the meat of wild boar (pork) may also be served.

-Kinema: Kinema is fermented soybeans, which are then dried and stored and then used to make curry, soup and pickle.
+Kinema: Kinema is fermented soybeans, which are then dried and stored and then used to make curry, soup, and pickles.

 Wachipa: Wachipa is a special dish made by cooking rice, minced local chicken meat along with burnt downy feather follicles and offal.
 It has unique bitter taste and aroma that you get in from firewood roasted meat.

-Chhop Achaar (pickle): It is dry ground form of pickle made from oily seeds such as, niger seed (Philinge), pumpkin seed and sesame seed along with salt, spices powder and sour agents such as lime juice.
+Chhop Achaar (pickle): It is a dry ground form of pickle made from oily seeds such as niger seed (Philinge), pumpkin seed and sesame seed along with salt, spices powder and sour agents such as lime juice.

 Rice and Dhido: Steamed rice and Dhido (prepared by cooking millet or buckwheat flour in boiling water) is the main staple dish, which is generally eaten with vegetable curry, meat curry, Daal (Lentil soup) or other soup and Achaar (pickle).

-Tongba and Raksi: Tongba is alcoholic beverage prepared by fermenting millet, and served with pouring hot water over fermented grains in a special cylindrical vessel.
-Raksi is hard distilled version generally made from fermented millet.
+Tongba is an alcoholic beverage prepared by fermenting millet and served with pouring hot water over fermented grains in a special cylindrical vessel.
+Raksi is a hard distilled version generally made from fermented millet.
 These beverages are served as a gesture of respect, and also a must-have drink in occasions and festivals.

-Tharu Dish: Most of the Tharu dishes are rice based.
-Rice and lentil is molded into various shapes and steamed to make Dhikri or Bhagiya and a special kind of sticky rice called Anadi is steamed and served.
+Most of the Tharu dishes are rice-based.
+Rice and lentil are molded into various shapes and steamed to make Dhikri or Bhagiya and a special kind of sticky rice called Anadi is steamed and served.
 Furthermore, some other special Tharu food items on the menu include Pakuwa (barbecued meat), Gughi (boiled and spiced snails) and an assortment of Tina (vegetables).
 Another short compendium of Tharu recipes includes Roasted Crab, Wheat Flatbread, and Fried Taro Leaf Cakes.